westerndevs/western-devs-website/source/_posts/2018-03-28-f12-chooser-is-dev-tool-thing.md

 date: 2018-03-28 13:10:00
 ---

-The F12 Chooser is a development tool thing that I like.
-You should know about if you want your web application or web extension to support Microsoft Edge.
+The F12 Chooser is a development tool thing that I like and you should know about if you want your web application or web extension to support Microsoft Edge.
+This is a change.

 <!-- more -->